dasimagin/renju/labs/readme.md

 ## Labs

-Here you can find a series of laboratory works (in jupyter notebook format), which will help you dive into project topic.
+Here you can find a series of laboratory works (jupyter notebook format), which will help you dive into project topic.

 ##### 1. Linear model and gradient descent
  1. Basic classification